 By Joseph Snook

-With President Trump’s recent talks about the Federal Government targeting States that have legalized recreational marijuana, maybe the once thought to be conservative term “NULLIFICATION” is finally ripe for all walks of life?
+With the potential of Federal Agents targeting States that have legalized recreational marijuana, maybe the once thought to be conservative term, “NULLIFICATION,” is finally ripe for all walks of life?

 Remember, the U.S. Constitution begins with the words, “We The People…” for a reason.
 Don’t forget that!
 If you don’t believe a law is just, then don’t convict!
 You have that power as a juror.
 Just remember, saying it out loud could get you excused from jury duty.